CameronEx/whatsmyip/README.md

   - BYO domain
   - Ability to contribute your own provider APIs

 This application works by sending a HTTP request to a host running the server daemon.py script.
-This host will simple return the source IP address, of the host, in plain text.
+This host will simply return the source IP address, of the host, in plain text.

 The client then compares this IP address to the current value of the configured A record, and will update it via the configured API if the two values differ.